stevemchenry/CourseProject/DOCUMENTATION.md

 The backend provides the software's data processing and storage functionality; it services requests from the frontend and returns the requested data or outcome of the requested action.
 The service worker component performs data processing tasks, and the IndexedDB component performs data storage tasks.

 #### 2.4.1.
 Service Worker
 The service worker (often called a "background script" as a legacy term carried over from previous versions of Chrome extensions) provides long-running background functionality.
 Unlike the popup which terminates immediately when it is closed, the service worker executes in the background until the completion of its task.
 The service worker's script is implemented in the file named background.js.
-This file imports another file, tokenizer.js, which contains a class that can be instantiated with customized tokenization functionality.
+This script imports another file, tokenizer.js, which contains a class that can be instantiated with customized tokenization functionality.
 These files are described below.

 ##### background.js
 background.js is the functional component of the software.
-It receives JSON requests from frontend via the Chrome extension message massing API, processes the request, and stores and/or retrieves data from the database.
+This script receives JSON requests from frontend via the Chrome extension message massing API, processes the request, and stores and/or retrieves data from the database.
 The script returns a JSON response to the frontend after each request has been processed.

 The general format of a request object is:
 ```
 {
    action: "actionName",